 Notarize And Witness The Document

 To be legally binding, a living will often requires notarization or witness signatures, depending on state laws.
 Complete the document in the presence of a notary public, or gather the required number of witnesses.
-Ensure witnesses meet legal criteria, like not being beneficiaries of the individual’s will.
+Ensure witnesses meet legal criteria, such as not being beneficiaries of the individual’s will.
 Verify state-specific regulations to ensure legal enforceability.

 Storing And Updating Your Living Will